JasmineEHurst/leaderboard-service/README.md

 Future work
 -----------

-Expand requirements
+* Expand requirements
   * ex: Allow for clients to specify more unique conditions for ranking order for a leaderboard

-Batch events API

-Support Protobuf data format

-Switch to reactive programming style
+  * ex: Allow batching events